Logo Tropentag

 Abstract

 Pastoral milk production from cattle, camels, goats, and sheep constitutes 18% of Kenya’s national milk production, valued at $462 million.
 Of this, 85% is consumed within households, and 15% is sold in small towns and local markets.
-Although previous studies have examined women’s roles in milking practices, the specific information they observe and prioritise during milking and marketing remains underexplored.
-This study aims to understand what information is important to women, particularly in relation to household milk management and marketing.
+Although previous studies have examined women’s roles in milking practices, the specific information they observe and prioritise during milk management remains underexplored.
+This study aims to understand what information is important to women, particularly in relation to household milk management

 This research highlights that women's informational practices are dynamic, strategic, and central to household resilience.
-Addressing barriers to information access requires targeted, gender-responsive interventions that promote fair and equitable training opportunities, knowledge co-creation, and support for local innovations, ensuring all women within pastoralist communities can equally benefit from evolving market opportunities.
+Addressing barriers to information access requires targeted, gender-responsive interventions that promote fair and equitable training opportunities, knowledge co-creation, and support for local innovations, ensuring all women within pastoralist communities can equally benefit from pastoral livestock production.

 Contact Address: Keerthana Sri Krishnan Sathyabama, University of Göttingen, Fac. of Agricultural Sciences, Göttingen, Germany, e-mail: keerthikridtz08@gmail.com